A guide for non-experienced hikers to one of Norway's most famous walks. You can do it, but you need to be prepared.

-This summer me and my partner had a chance to visit Norway.
+This summer me and my partner had a chance to visit Norway for the first time.
 It was my second attempt to finish the hike to Trolltunga.
 The first time I failed miserably and stopped halfway as I was unprepared and weather didn’t treat me well either.

 Fortunately, this time both of us completed the hike.
 I think we over-prepared but it paid off well.
 So, I’m going to share my tips for planning your trip to Trolltunga.